COVID-19 resources to help New Zealanders. This includes official COVID-19 material, translated and accessible information.

 The unit against COVID-19 website has everything you need to know about COVID-19 in one place, including health, travel, education, business and community issues.

 Wearing a mask or other face covering helps keep you and others safe.

-From 11:59pm on Sunday 30 August, all New Zealanders have to wear a mask or face covering on buses, trains, ferries, planes, taxis and Ubers.
+All New Zealanders have to wear a mask or face covering on buses, trains, ferries, planes, taxis and Ubers.